simbo/small-store/docs/includes/_07_angular-integration.md

 inject the store into other things.

-Within any component or service you can now either dispatch store actions or subscribe to the state or the actions stream, like you can see it in the example code.
+Within any component or service you can now either dispatch store actions or subscribe to the state or the actions stream, as you can see it in the example code.